-Table 51: Hotspot Configuration Parameters
+Table 48: Hotspot Configuration Parameters

-Parameter Description emergency-services -This network is limited to accessing emergency services only.
-The corresponding integer value for this network type is 5. test - This network is used for test purposes only.
-The corresponding integer value for this network type is 14. wildcard -This network indicates a wildcard network.
-The corresponding integer value for this network type is 15. addtl-roam-cons- ois Specify the number of additional roaming consortium Organization Identifiers (OIs) advertised by the AP.
-You can specify up to three additional OIs. asra Enable the Additional Steps Required for Access (asra) to indicate if additional steps are required for authentication.
-When enabled, the following information is sent to the client in response to an ANQP query.
-For ASRA, ensure that the network authentication type is associated. comeback-mode Enable this parameter to allow the client to obtain a GAS Request and Response as a Comeback-Request and Comeback-Response.
-By default, this comeback mode is disabled. gas-comeback- delay Specify a GAS come back delay interval in milliseconds to allow the client to retrieve the query response using a comeback request action frame when the GAS response is delayed.
-You can specify a value within the range of 100-2000 milliseconds and the default value is 500 milliseconds. group-frame-block Enable this parameter if you want to stop the AP from sending forward downstream group- addressed frames. hessid Specify a Homogenous Extended Service Set Identifier (HESSID) in a hexadecimal format separated by colons. internet Specify this parameter to allow the W-IAP to send an Information Element (IE) indicating that the network allows Internet access. p2p-cross-connect Specify this parameter to advertise support for P2P Cross Connections. p2p-dev-mgmt Specify this parameter to advertise support for P2P device management. pame-bi Specify this parameter to enable Pre-Association Message Exchange BSSID Independent (PAME-BI) bit, with which the W-IAP can indicate that the Advertisement Server can return a query response independent of the BSSID used in the GAS Frame exchange. query-response- length-limit Specify this parameter to set the maximum length of the GAS query response, in octets.
-You can specify a value within the range of 1-127.
-The default value is 127. roam-cons-len-1 roam-cons-len-2 roam-cons-len-3 Specify the length of the organization identifier.
+Parameter Description gas-comeback- delay Specify a GAS come back delay interval in milliseconds to allow the client to retrieve the query response using a comeback request action frame when the GAS response is delayed.
+You can specify a value within the range of 100-2000 milliseconds and the default value is 500 milliseconds. grp-frame-block Enable this parameter if you want to stop the AP from sending forward downstream groupaddressed frames. hessid Specify a Homogenous Extended Service Set Identifier (HESSID) in a hexadecimal format separated by colons. internet Specify this parameter to allow the W-IAP to send an Information Element (IE) indicating that the network allows Internet access. p2p-cross-connect Specify this parameter to advertise support for P2P Cross Connections. p2p-dev-mgmt Specify this parameter to advertise support for P2P device management. pame-bi Specify this parameter to enable Pre-Association Message Exchange BSSID Independent (PAME-BI) bit, with which the W-IAP can indicate that the Advertisement Server can return a query response independent of the BSSID used in the GAS Frame exchange. query-response- length-limit Specify this parameter to set the maximum length of the GAS query response, in octets.
+You can specify a value within the range of 1-255 octets. roam-cons-len-1 roam-cons-len-2 roam-cons-len-3 Specify the length of the organization identifier.
 The value of the roam-cons-len-1, roam-cons-len-2, or roam-cons-len-3.
-The roaming consortium OI is based on the following parameters: 0: Zero Octets in the OI (Null) 3: OI length is 24-bit (3 Octets) 5: OI length is 36-bit (5 Octets) venue-group Specify one of the following venue groups assembly business educational factory-and-industrial institutional mercantile
+The roaming consortium OI is based on the following parameters: 0: Zero Octets in the OI (Null) 3: OI length is 24-bit (3 Octets) 5: OI length is 36-bit (5 Octets) venue-group Specify one of the following venue groups assembly business educational factory-and-industrial institutional mercantile outdoor residential storage utility-and-misc vehicular venue-type Specify a venue type to be advertised in the ANQP IEs from W-IAPs associated with this hotspot profile.
+For more information about the supported venue types, see Venue Types.